-To most, it seems fairly straight forward; you join a conference call, you connect to video, and then your meetings are underway.
-Often what they don’t tell you is that there are certain expectations i.e. unwritten rules of video conferencing that aren’t always talked about, but instead, assumed knowledge…So it’s time that someone tells you about the simple yet fundamental rules of video conferencing.
+Regardless of whether you’ve hosted or participated in a video call or not, there are unwritten rules.
+To most, it seems straight forward; you join, connect your video and then your meeting is underway.
+Often what they don’t tell you is that there are certain expectations i.e. video call etiquette.
+So it’s time that someone tells you about the simple yet fundamental rules.

 Conversation in meetings often end up unrelated to the intended purpose, so creating an agenda and including this in your calendar invites provides a more structured approach.
 Not to mention by providing a clear and concise outline as a reference point for all attendees, the prospect of topics diverting away from the intended aim is minimised.